Bearer/bearer/docs/reference/config.md

     output: ""
     # Specify the type of report (summary, privacy).
     report: summary
+    # Specify which severities are included in the report as a comma separated string
+    severity: "critical,high,medium,low,warning"
 # Rule settings
 rule:
     # Specify the comma-separated ids of the rules you would like to run;